golang101/golang101/pages/generics/444-first-look-of-custom-generics.md

 It denotes an interface that is implemented by all comparable types.
 It will be explained with more details in the next chapter.

-The scope of the type parameter name `V` is the whole function declaration excluding the function name part
-(as of Go 1.18.
-It might be adjusted a little in later Go versions).
-Here, `V` is used as the variadic (value) parameter type.
+Here, the type parameter `V` is used as the variadic (value) parameter type.

 The notations `NoDiff[string]`, `NoDiff[int]` and `NoDiff[bool]` are called instantiated functions (of the generic function `NoDiff`).
 Similar to instantiated types, in the notations, `[string]`, `[int]` and `[bool]` are called type argument lists.